skylight-hq/skylight.digital/pages/brand/identity/logos.md

 <div class="col-md-4" markdown="1">
 ## Standard logo

-Our logo consists of two elements: the logotype and the “halo” — or logomark or icon.
+Our logo consists of two elements: the logotype and the “halo” — our logomark or icon.
 The logotype should never appear without the logomark.
-The halo can be used separately from the logotype as an icon.
+The halo can be used separately from the logotype as an icon (see the [icons page](/brand/identity/icons/) for rules around usage).
 To aid in brand awareness, the logotype and logomark is typically used in our customer-facing assets (e.g., presentation) and in spaces managed by other organizations (e.g., conference).

 {% include download_link.html
   text="logo"